JannikHv/gydl/README.md

 * pygobject

 # Future
 I will keep developing gydl in Python 3 until it's stable.
+Perhaps, in the future, I will rewrite it in a more suitable language.

 Currently gydl just works, if there are flaws, please submit an issue.